GenericMappingTools/gmt/sandbox/docs_rst/source/grdfilter.rst

-If we instead wanted a high-pass result then one can perform the corresponding low-pass filter using a coarse grid interval as grdfilter will resample the result to the same resolution as the input grid so we can compute the residuals, e.g.
+If we instead wanted a high-pass result then one can perform the corresponding low-pass filter using a coarse grid interval as grdfilter will resample the result to the same resolution as the input grid so we can compute the residuals, e.g.,

 grdfilter north\_pacific\_etopo5.nc -Gresidual\_pacific.nc -Fm-600 -D4
 -R150/250/10/40 -I0.5 -V